EXCLUSIVE-Canada looking at boosting oil pipeline flows to U.S. -minister

 Canadian oil companies exported a record amount of crude out of the U.S. Gulf Coast at the end of 2021, most of which went to big importers India, China and South Korea.

-(Reporting by Steve Scherer in Ottawa and Nia Williams in Calgary, Editing by Matthew Lewis)
+(Reporting by Steve Scherer in Ottawa and Nia Williams in Calgary; Editing by Matthew Lewis and Kenneth Maxwell)

 ((steve.scherer@thomsonreuters.com; +1-647-480-7889;))